jtablesaw/tablesaw/README.md

         <version>0.11.6</version>
     </dependency>

-You may also add dependencies for `tablesaw-plot` to use the plotting capability and `tablesaw-smile` to use the [Smile](https://github.com/haifengl/smile) machine learning integration.
+You can also add a dependency for `tablesaw-plot` to use the plotting capability.

+* We also recommend trying Tablesaw inside [Jupyter notebooks](http://arogozhnikov.github.io/2016/09/10/jupyter-features.html), which lets you experiment with Tablesaw in a more interactive manner.
+Get started by [installing BeakerX](http://beakerx.com/documentation) and trying [the sample Tablesaw notebook](https://github.com/twosigma/beakerx/blob/master/doc/groovy/Tablesaw.ipynb)

 ### Documentation and support:

 * Please see our documentation page: https://jtablesaw.github.io/tablesaw/
-* We also recommend trying Tablesaw inside [Jupyter notebooks](http://arogozhnikov.github.io/2016/09/10/jupyter-features.html), which lets you experiment with Tablesaw in a more interactive manner.
-Get started by [installing BeakerX](http://beakerx.com/documentation) and trying [the sample Tablesaw notebook](https://github.com/twosigma/beakerx/blob/master/doc/groovy/Tablesaw.ipynb)

 ### Tablesaw features: